WeaselMicu/Comment-Bot/README.md

 `def tweet_reply(comment, tweet):`

 Currently the line reads:
 `status = "h/t to " + at + " for sharing this article.
-In case you're interested, here's an anecdote from the article's comments:"`
-You may what some other message here, so feel free to reorganize this line as you wish.
+Here's an anecdote from the article's comments:"` You may what some other message here, so feel free to reorganize this line as you wish.
 For example, you may not want to hat-tip (`h/t`).

-**Running**

-To set the bot up to run indefinitely but to continually output status information to file run a command like:
-- `nohup python -u run.py > nohup.txt &`
-- Don't forget to rename `example-bot.config` to just `bot.config` and to complete the relevant fields in the file.
+Just be wary, though, that the message may be too long once it has added in the username of the tweeter.
+A message will appear in the `nohup.txt` file if it is too long, with a reference to `status` and twitter API response code `186`.

 #Funding
 This project was funded by a grant from the Tow Center for Digital Journalism to study computational and data journalism in the context of algorithmic accountability reporting.

 #Feedback
 Email Jennifer A Stark at starkja@umd.edu with any comments, suggestions or questions.
-You can also find me on Twitter [@_JAStark](https://twitter.com/_jastark)
+You can also find me on Twitter [@_JAStark](https://twitter.com/_jastark).
+Alternatively, you can submit an issue.